cal-weng/terminus/docs/manual/get-started/install-olares.md

 Before installation, make sure you have:
 - Created your [Olares ID](create-olares-id.md).
-- Verified your operating system and hardware meet the minimum requirements.
+- Verified your operating system and hardware meet the minimum requirements as described in the specific guide.

 ## Choosing the right method